benjohnstone1/frontline-voicemail/README.md

 # Frontline Voicemail

-These serverless functions will allow you to add voicmail to your existing Twilio Frontline application, this assumes that you already have a Frontline instance configured, if not please see the [quickstart](https://www.twilio.com/docs/frontline/nodejs-demo-quickstart) to get started with Frontline.
+This serverless function will allow you to add voicmail to your existing Twilio Frontline application, this assumes that you already have a Frontline instance configured, if not please see the [quickstart](https://www.twilio.com/docs/frontline/nodejs-demo-quickstart) to get started with Frontline.

 ## Setup Requirements

-Before we begin, we need to collect the environment variables we need to run the functions:
+Before we begin, we need to collect the environment variables we need to run the function:

 - ACCOUNT_SID & AUTH_TOKEN: You can find both of these in the console [here](https://console.twilio.com/?frameUrl=/console).
 - CONVERSATION_SID: Your Frontline conversation sid, you can find this [here](https://console.twilio.com/us1/develop/conversations/manage/services?frameUrl=%2Fconsole%2Fconversations%2Fservices)